-THE ART OF FLYING isn’t simply an exhibition.
-Born from an oral history project collecting untold stories of commercial fly-posters active across the UK circa 1973-93, TAOF dives headfirst into the renegade spirit of an urban subculture that lived – and still lives – just outside the lines.
+The Art of Flying wasn’t simply an exhibition.
+Born from an oral history project collecting untold stories of commercial fly-posters active across the UK circa 1973–93, TAOF dove headfirst into the renegade spirit of an urban subculture that lived – and still lives – just outside the lines.

-We’ve collected twelve vivid first-hand accounts, an initial six of which have been turned into booklets for this ongoing venture.
-The stories reveal how individuals stepped into the role and their experiences of many years ‘on the brush’: a life and livelihood about which very little is widely known.
+Twelve vivid first-hand accounts were collected, six of which were initially turned into booklets for this ongoing venture.
+The stories revealed how individuals stepped into the role and shared their experiences of many years ‘on the brush’: a life and livelihood about which very little is widely known.

-Thematic introductions to the fly-posters’ testimonies further survey the many lenses through which we might know a city: protest, music, mobility, law and the practicalities of doing a job that’s remained gloriously low-tech and defiantly persistent for over 150 years.
+Thematic introductions to the fly-posters’ testimonies surveyed the many lenses through which we might know a city: protest, music, mobility, law, and the practicalities of doing a job that had remained gloriously low-tech and defiantly persistent for over 150 years.

-Visitors enter beneath a billboard featuring Terry ‘The Pill’ Slater, a fly-posting legend.
-An ambient film further sets the scene, while the corridor traces the vibrant, checkered history of postering.
-On display in the courtyard are striking photographs of street fly from the 1960s through to the 2000’s.
-Thanks to Jealous Gallery, visitors can roll up their sleeves for free public screen printing sessions across the weekend of 1st and 2nd November.
+Visitors entered beneath a billboard featuring Terry ‘The Pill’ Slater, a fly-posting legend.
+An ambient film set the scene, while the corridor traced the vibrant, checkered history of postering.
+In the courtyard, striking photographs of street fly from the 1960s through to the 2000s were on display.
+Thanks to Jealous Gallery, visitors could roll up their sleeves for free public screen printing sessions across the weekend of 1st and 2nd November.

-Histories come alive through vernacular interview texts and glimpses of audio.
-There’s ‘Three Tales From Manchester’ plus documentary interviews and a cinematic montage of fly-posting that’s appeared in film and TV.
-A look at street postering as it's portrayed in lens-based media, literature and visual art presents some surprising findings.
-A postcard from Barcelona reminds visitors that fly-posting is a global phenomenon.
-Displays outside The CarWash showcase contemporary artists who’ve used street posters in their practice.
-A programme of Lunchtime Talks by activists, artists and academics will take place here on Sunday 2nd November.
+Histories came alive through vernacular interview texts and glimpses of audio.
+There were ‘Three Tales From Manchester’ plus documentary interviews and a cinematic montage of fly-posting that had appeared in film and TV.
+A look at street postering as it was portrayed in lens-based media, literature, and visual art presented some surprising findings.
+A postcard from Barcelona reminded visitors that fly-posting was a global phenomenon.
+Displays outside The CarWash showcased contemporary artists who had used street posters in their practice.
+A programme of Lunchtime Talks by activists, artists, and academics took place here on Sunday 2nd November.

-This display site offers visitors the chance to fly-post prints of Martin Rowson’s reworking of an Atelier Populaire poster.
+This display site offered visitors the chance to fly-post prints of Martin Rowson’s reworking of an Atelier Populaire poster.

 At TAOF six out of an initial series of twelve booklets disclose little-known oral histories of unauthorised commercial fly-posting across the UK.
 1850 saw Charles Dickens interview London's ‘King of Bill-posters’ in the back of a horse drawn advertising carriage.
 Now you can read about (and listen to) accounts of lives ‘on the brush’ circa 1973 - ‘93.
 Tales of cities, territories, rivalries, wrangles with the law plus, in some cases, ridiculous wealth and much, much more.